The affine LIBOR models

 Now, let us discuss some consequences of this modeling approach.
 Clearly $H$ remains a \smmg under any forward measure, since the class of semimartingales is closed under equivalent measure changes.
 However, any \textit{additional} structure that we impose on the process $H$ to make the model analytically tractable will be \textit{destroyed} by the measure changes from the terminal to the forward measures, as the random, state-dependent terms $\frac{\delta_l L(t-,T_l)}{1+\delta_l L(t-,T_l)}$ entering into eqs. \eqref{Levy-LIBOR-Brownian} and \eqref{Levy-LIBOR-compensator} clearly indicate.
 For example, if $H$ is a \lev process under $\pt$, then $H^{T_{k+1}}$ is not a \lev process (not even a process with independent increments) under $\pt[k+1]$.
 Hence, we have the following consequences: \begin{enumerate} \item if $H$ is a \textit{continuous} \smmg, then caplets can be priced in closed form, but \textit{not} swaptions or other multi-LIBOR derivatives; \item if $H$ is a \textit{general} \smmg, then even caplets \textit{cannot} be priced in closed form. \end{enumerate}

 Moreover, the Monte Carlo simulation of LIBOR rates in this model is computationally \textit{very expensive}, due to the complexity evident in eqs. \eqref{Levy-LIBOR-Brownian} and \eqref{Levy-LIBOR-compensator}.
 Expressing the dynamics of the \lib rate in \eqref{LIBOR-dyn} under the terminal measure leads to a \textit{random drift term}, hence we need to simulate the whole path and not just the terminal random variable.
 More severely, the random drift term of e.g. $L(\cdot,T_k)$ depends on \textit{all} subsequent \lib rates $L(\cdot,T_l)$, $k+1\le l\le N$.
-Hence, in order to simulate $L(\cdot,T_k)$ we must previously simulate -- or restore from the memory -- the paths of all subsequent \lib rates $L(\cdot,T_l)$ for all $k+1\le l\le N$.
 Indeed, the dependence of each rate on all rates with later maturity can be represented as a strictly (lower) triangular matrix.
 Hence, all \lib rates need to be evolved simultaneously in the Monte Carlo simulation.